ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa1/index.md

 * A parser for Anaconda which takes a s-expression that represents the code, and converts it to an abstract syntax tree (`parser.ml`).
-You need to implement the parser to actually perform the conversion, although a portion involving converting to a number or id is implemented as an example.
+You need to implement the parser to actually perform the conversion.
 * A main program (`main.ml`) that uses the parser and compiler to produce assembly code from an input Anaconda text file.
 You don't need to edit this.
 * A `Makefile` that builds `main.ml`, builds a tester for Anaconda